Rallet: Rallet in France

 After nationalization, Rallet's French staff regrouped at the main Chiris plant in La Bocca, France, where the company struggled to reestablish itself.
 They were joined by Ernest Beaux in 1919.
 By 1926, Ernest Beaux had left Rallet to become technical director for Chanel and Bourjois and Rallet was sold to Coty.
 A June 1, 1926 stock certificate shows the company's name as Société Française des Parfums Rallet.

 The Rallet Corporation of America was chartered in Delaware in 1947 and Rallet fine fragrances were offered at least as late as 1948 but the company never regained its former prominence.

-Perfumes by Rallet

-Perfumes from Imperial Russia

-[With the exception of several of the better known Rallet Imperial Era fragrances, information on the many fragrances Rallet produced between 1843 and 1914 is very sketchy.
-Fragrances were named in both Russian and in French.
-Advertising posters would confirm the existence of some Rallet fragrances but Rallet advertising posters are rare.
-The information below was compiled from the Perfume Intelligence website and from Michael Edwards "Perfume Legends" as cited below.]